redabacha/remix-deno-vite-template/README.md

 within the `app/` directory which will get included in the server and/or browser bundles as needed.

-## Using the Typescript type checker instead of Deno
+## Using the TypeScript type checker instead of Deno

 It is possible to use [typescript](https://www.npmjs.com/package/typescript) directly for type checking instead of the built-in Deno type checker.
-This may be useful if you need to use a newer Typescript version than Deno currently provides or if you have Typescript language server plugins that you'd like to use.
+This may be useful if you need to use a newer TypeScript version than Deno currently provides or if you have TypeScript language server plugins that you'd like to use.

 [Here's a working branch](https://github.com/redabacha/remix-deno-vite-template/tree/using-typescript-typechecker)